Care through chiropractic

 If any of the following is omitted, significant improvement is unlikely.

-Daily gentle aerobic exercise is very important.
-While patients who do too much exercise too soon or of the wrong kind will make themselves temporarily worse, most patients who don’t begin a daily aerobic exercise regimen will notice little improvement in their fibromyalgia symptoms.
-Aerobic exercise is defined as exercise that gets your heart rate up to a target heart rate for the duration of the exercise period.
+Engaging in daily low-impact aerobic exercise is crucial for individuals with fibromyalgia.
+While patients who overexert themselves or engage in the wrong type of exercise may experience temporary worsening of symptoms, those who fail to establish a daily aerobic exercise routine are unlikely to observe significant improvement in their fibromyalgia symptoms.
+Aerobic exercise is characterized by elevating the heart rate to a target level for the duration of the exercise session.
 Heart rates are measured in beats per minute.
 It is accurate enough for our purposes just to take your pulse for 6 seconds and multiply by 10.
 The aerobic target heart rate is calculated from the following formula:

 - (220 – Age – rhr) x .6 + rhr